 FYI: Gnocchi is pronounced nyawk-kee

 Gnocchi is an Italian pasta said to be one of the very first types of pasta made by man.
-The word gnocchi in Italian likely comes from the term nocca, meaning “knuckle”.
-They are made of cooked mashed potatoes, flour and eggs.
+The word gnocchi in Italian likely comes from the term nocca, meaning “knuckle.”
+They are made of cooked mashed potatoes, flour, and eggs.
 Some gnocchi recipes add ricotta to the dough.
 There are many regional recipes.
-In Rome, for example, a traditional gnocchi dish is gnocchi alla Romana, which is a baked, rather than boiled.
+In Rome, for example, a traditional gnocchi dish is gnocchi alla Romana, which is baked rather than boiled.

 Pasta the healthy way

-If you are worried about too much starch in your diet , there is always the newly popular cauliflower gnocchi which can be a healthier choice because it uses a vegetable that’s less starchy than potatoes.
-Also, cooking pasta and then cooling it down changes the structure of the pasta, turning it into something that is called “resistant starch”.
-It’s called “resistant starch” because once pasta, potatoes or any starchy food is cooked and cooled it becomes resistant to the normal enzymes in our gut that break carbohydrates down and releases glucose that then causes the familiar blood sugar surge.
-It retains these properties even after reheated.
+If you are worried about too much starch in your diet, there is always the newly popular cauliflower gnocchi which can be a healthier choice because it uses a vegetable that’s less starchy than potatoes.
+Also, cooking pasta and then cooling it down changes the structure of the pasta, turning it into something that is called “resistant starch.”
+It’s called “resistant starch” because once pasta, potatoes, or any starchy food is cooked and cooled, it becomes resistant to the normal enzymes in our gut that break carbohydrates down and release glucose that then causes the familiar blood sugar surge.
+It retains these properties even after reheating.